nsm4421/playground/README.md

     create policy "permit delete own data" on public.feeds for update to authenticated with check (auth.uid() = created_by);

+## Reels

+    create table public.reels (
+    id uuid not null default gen_random_uuid (), created_by uuid not null default auth.uid(),
+    media text null,
+    caption text null,
+    created_at timestamp with time zone not null default now(), updated_at timestamp with time zone null,
+    constraint reels_pkey primary key (id),
+    constraint reels_user_id_fkey foreign key (created_by)
+    references accounts (id) on update cascade on delete cascade ) tablespace pg_default;

+    alter table public.reels enable row level security;

+    create policy "permit select for all authenticated" on public.reels for select to authenticated using (true);

+    create policy "permit insert own data" on public.reels for insert to authenticated with check (auth.uid() = created_by);

+    create policy "permit update own data" on public.reels for update to authenticated with check (auth.uid() = created_by);

+    create policy "permit delete own data" on public.reels for update to authenticated with check (auth.uid() = created_by);

 # 버킷

 ## 아바타